bensinober/rdfstore-js/README.md

                         overwrite:true,    // delete all the data already present in the MongoDB server mongoDomain:'dbserver', // location of the MongoDB instance, localhost by default mongoPort:27017 // port where the MongoDB server is running, 27017 by default }, function(store){
           ...
     }

+#### TingoDB version

+NOTE: the name of the store must be a valid existing folder.

+    new rdfstore.Store({persistent:true,
+                        engine:'tingodb',
+                        name:'myappstore', // quads in TingoDB will be stored in a DB named myappstore overwrite:true    // delete all the data already present in the TingoDB server }, function(store){
+          ...
+    }